TWiStErRob/PhilHackerBlogSource/content/post/internet-trends-2018.md

 title = "Mobile Down, Smart Speakers Up: 2 Notable Trends from this Year's Internet Trends Report"
 +++

-I'm a big fan of KCPB's internet trends report, and I've been following their reports for the last few years.
+I'm a big fan of KPCB's internet trends report, and I've been following their reports for the last few years.
 This year, I've decided to clip and comment on what I think are some notable trends they've captured for 2018.
 Here are 2 trends that really stood out to me from this year's report, along with some commentary.

 ## 1. The End of Mobile's Golden Era